Molly Marcum '78 Recognized as Oregon Healthcare Lawyer of the Year

 Please contact (503) 552-0667 for additional information.

 Many of our students appreciate the opportunity to speak with a mentor both during and after their studies.
 Mentors help alumni with decisions around specialty choice, resume and application review and career trajectory and advancement.
-If you would like to participate as a mentor, please contact us at firstname.lastname@example.org
+If you would like to participate as a mentor, begin the conversation by letting us know of your interest.
+We will connect with you when we receive your email.

 Alumni profiles and news